simonambridge/Oracle_to_Cassandra/README.md

 <h3>Create HR KeySpace In Cassandra</h3>
 The first thing that we need to do in Cassandra is create a keyspace to contain the tables that we will create.
 I'm using a replication factor of 1 because I have one node in my development cluster.
 For most production deployments we recommend a multi-datacenter Active-Active HA setup across geographical regions using NetworkTopologyStrategy with RF=3:

 Log into cqlsh
 > If you didn't change the IP defaults in cassandra.yaml then just type 'cqlsh' - if you changed the IP to be the host IP then you may need to supply the hostname e.g. 'cqlsh <hostname>'.

-From the cqlsh prompt, create the keyspace:
+From the cqlsh prompt, create the keyspace to hold our Cassandra HR tables:
 <pre>
 CREATE KEYSPACE IF NOT EXISTS HR WITH REPLICATION = {'class': 'SimpleStrategy', 'replication_factor': 1 };
 USE HR;
 </pre>
-This table will store information on employees, and for each employee there is a one to many relationship for the departments that employee manages.
-We could use a clustering column for the department(s) managed by that employee.

 <h3>Create Employees Table</h3>